TarekkMA/markdown_quill/README.md

 ### Block attributes exclusivity

-Currently flutter_quill block attributes have restrictions on how they will be combined.
+flutter_quill block attributes have restrictions on how they can be combined.

 These block attributes are executive and cannot be combined:
 - Header